-The mummy case of Nakhtefmut is constructed of cartonnage, with brightly painted decoration painted on a white plaster-like coating.
+The mummy case of Nakhtefmut is constructed of cartonnage, with a gilded face and brightly decoration on a white plaster-like coating.
 It was found in excavations by Quibell at the Ramesseum in 1896.

-Nakhtefmut’s burial was found intact by J.E.
+Nakhtefmut’s burial was found in an undisturbed by J.E.
 Quibell.
 The mummy case, with the body of Nakhtefmut inside, was found inside three wooden coffins whose fate is not known.
+The latter were probably rather plain.

 Quibell describes their discovery as follows: